 - While the government is committed and work has already begun on integrated policy formulation, the road ahead is long and arduous.
-Serious efforts from all stakeholders should be presented in order to achieve real progress in the realm of DRM and DRR - changing mind-sets from a passive" this is how things are-we just have to live with it" to a more proactive " don't live with it-deal with it" position was the overarching message and title of DRM Model Manschra - A core group including sectoral departments, such as, local government agencies, civil society organisations, private sector comapnies, non-government outfits, PDMA, NDMA, Ministry of IT, Higher Education Commission and

-UN Agencies must lay out a long-term roadmap to serve as monitoring agents to enure implementation
+Serious efforts from all stakeholders should be presented in order to achieve real progress in the realm of DRM and DRR - Changing mind-sets from a reactive to a more proactive position was the overarching message and title of the DRM Model Mansehra - A core group including sectoral departments, such as, local government agencies, civil society organisations, private sector comapnies, non-government outfits, PDMA, NDMA, Ministry of IT, Higher Education Commission and UN Agencies must lay out a long-term roadmap to serve as monitoring agents to enure implementation

-- Actions and capacities needs to be underpinned by core principles of preparedness, responsiveness, inclusion, connectivity, learning, self-organization, diversity and social cohesion.
-Local resilience is the basic building block and foundation of national resilience - Government should generate the capacity of its institutions, organisations and citizens to embrace and engage knowledge and technology for employment in various avenues of life.
+- Actions and capacities need to be underpinned by core principles of preparedness, responsiveness, inclusion, connectivity, learning, self-organization, diversity and social cohesion.
+Local resilience is the basic building block and foundation of national resilience - Government should generate the capacity of its institutions, organisations and citizens to embrace and engage knowledge technology and for employment in various avenues of life.
 Once this has been achieved, a culture of safety becomes the driving force for future disaster risk reduction and promotion of risk perception.
 The impact of such an approach and action has both socioeconomic and environmental effects, as risk reduction becomes a daily life tool rather than simply a gadget-based fascination for the people - Pakistan has never had a strategy nor comprehensive policy that focused on creating risk reduction and resilience culture on an ongoing basis in line with the changing socioeconomic, ecological, technological, geological and environmental scenarios.
 The need for making such policy should be taken up by all the stakeholders as a critical area of interest and action - For promotion of DRR and DRM, perhaps more incentives for climate change adaption and safety culture should be offered to the communities - Awareness raising, knowledge sharing and capacity enhancement on DRR and DRM should be presented to the communities.
 Local government leaders, who are primarily responsible for safety and protection of the people of Pakistan must take the initiative of creating innovative platforms for larger groups to inspire discourse and instigate discussion for change in risk perception